-Limitation on Enrollment: Student must be at least 18 years of age.
 A survey of the wines of Germany and Austria, including sparkling, white and red table, dessert and fortified wines.
 Sensory evaluation of representative wines.
 Lab fee.
-Must be at least 18 years of age.
 Six week course.

-VWT-172 Laboratory Analysis of Musts & Wines 54 hours lecture; 54 hours total
+VWT-172 Laboratory Analysis of Musts & Wines

 An introduction to winery laboratory practices, including basic principles, techniques and common methods of analysis for musts and wines.
 Students learn laboratory methods used to determine when to add amendments to wines and how to stabilize and clarify wines.
 Transfers to CSU only